First Produced By: Reptile Industries

 Click here to contribute feedback

-The tail of the Ultramel Ball Python is similar to that of a Normal Ball Python, yet following the colourations of the rest of its body.
+The tail of the Desert Ghost Ball Python is similar to that of a Normal Ball Pythons, but following the colouration of the Desert Ghost.